bekk/bekk-christmas/post/functional/on-combining-stuff.md

 post_day: 19
 title: On combining stuff
 ingress: >-

   In this article we will take a small peak into the general concept of combining

   things with other things.
-We all know about and how to use the plus operator from every day math and
+We all know about and how to use the plus operator from everyday math and

   programming.
 So why do I want to write it?
 There is in fact a

   generalization of the concept that is pretty neat that I hope you also

   will find useful.
+It can be a door opener for understanding the behaviour you get from algebraic laws.
+First things first, what are we actually talking about?
+Let us take a look at a few different operations on text and

+  numbers.
-description: ''
+description: >-
+  In this article we will take a small peak into the general concept of combiningthings with other things.
+We all know about and how to use the plus operator from everyday math andprogramming.
+So why do I want to write it?
+  There is in fact ageneralization of the concept that is pretty neat that I hope you alsowill find useful.
 authors:
   - Per Øyvind Kanestrøm
 ---
-# On combining stuff

-In this article we will take a small peak into the general concept of combining things with other things.
-We all know about and how to use the plus operator from every day math and programming.
-So why do I want to write it?
-There is in fact a generalization of the concept that is pretty neat that I hope you also will find useful.
-It can be a door opener for understanding the behaviour you get from algebraic laws.
-First things first, what are we actually talking about?
-Let us take a look at a few different operations on text and numbers.

 ## Law abiding citizens

 In the table below each row compares the operation and result on shape similar strings and ints for addition.